If you haven’t exercised in a while, or are looking for something easy you can do every single day then give walking a try.

 It’s Ok To Start Slow

-If you’re like most of us, chances are you haven’t exercised much since you got out of college and need to start small.
+If you’re like most of us, chances are you haven’t exercised much since you got out of college so you’ll need to start slow.

-If the weather doesn’t permit walking outside you can even walk in place at home in front of your TV.
+If the weather doesn’t permit, walk in place at home in front of your TV.

-Invite a friend, your spouse, or make it a family thing.
+- Invite a friend, spouse, or make it a family thing.